 If we now use representation \eqref{eq:diag} of $M$, we find

 which proves the theorem. \end{proof}

-In order to express the covariance of $\photons$ later, we will need the expectation value $\mu^0_t$ of $Y_t$ on the condition that the fluorophore was in the bright state at the beginning of the experiment.
+When deriving the covariance of $\photons$ later on, we will need the expectation value $\mu^0_t$ of $Y_t$ on the condition that the fluorophore was in the bright state at the beginning of the experiment.
 This corresponds to the case $\nu = (1,0,\ldots,0)$.
 According to equation \eqref{eq:mean_general}, we thus find